Poběžovice: Sights

 The Poběžovice Castle (formerly Ronšperk Castle) is one of two main landmarks of the town.
-The medieval late Gothic castle from the end of the 15th century was rebuilt in the Baroque style in 1675.
+This medieval late Gothic castle from the end of the 15th century was rebuilt in the Baroque style in 1675.
 The castle park was founded in 1844.
 In 1863, the castle was completely reconstructed.
 In the second half of the 20th century, it gradually fell into disrepair again.
 The castle is permanently closed due to its poor condition, but in 2020 gradual repairs are planned and the aim is to open it to the public.
 For its value, it has been protected as a national cultural monument since 2024.

 The Church of the Assumption of the Virgin Mary was built in the late Gothic style in 1490.
 It was rebuilt into its current early Baroque form in the third quarter of the 17th century.